Margarita Mamun

 She is the current record holder under the 20-point judging system with the highest All-around total of 77.150 points; which she scored at the 2016 Baku World Cup.
-At the 2016 Olympic Games, Mamun won the All-around gold with a total score of 76.483 points.
+At the 2016 Olympic Games from Rio Brasil, Mamun won the All-around gold with a total score of 76.483 points.

 Early and personal life

 Mamun was born in Moscow, Russia to a Bengali father Abdullah Al Mamun, who was born in Rajshahi, Bangladesh, and had a master's degree in marine engineering, and a Russian mother Anna, a former rhythmic gymnast.

 Mamun holds both Russian and Bangladeshi citizenship, and has one younger brother named Filipp Al Mamun.
 On 26 August 2016, Mamun's father, Abdullah, died from cancer at the age of 52, two days after she returned to Russia from Brazil, six days after she won Olympic gold.

 Shortly after the 2016 Olympic Games, Mamun became engaged to Olympic swimmer Alexandr Sukhorukov.
 The couple had been dating for three years when Sukhorukov proposed to Mamun at the Russian Olympic Ball.
 The couple married on 8 September 2017.
 On 17 July 2019, Mamun announced that she was pregnant through a post on her Instagram.
 On 3 October 2019, she gave birth to their son, Lev Alexandrovich Sukhorukov.